plrolivier/boomerang/sysforward/README.md

 - filtering: Filtering should be similar to what seccomp-bpf does with filter written in eBPF, therefore (JIT) compiling the eBPF when loading the filter or interpreting it.
 - Architecture independent:
     1. Replace u64 with usize
+- Add tracing for qemu user mode
+- Process migration
+    1. snapshot + dump in ELF file
+    2. custom loader with qemu

 ## Eventually

 - switch case on syscall to parse their arguments: how possible it is to reuse syzkaller syscall interface definition to be able to correctly parse them?
+- Protocol: use serde for serializer or reimplement a custom one.
 - replace json protocol with protobuf or custum binary protocol